ronilaukkarinen/md-wysiwyg-editor/README.md

 | [UNOTES](https://marketplace.visualstudio.com/items?itemName=ryanmcalister.Unotes) | [More...](https://www.webfx.com/blog/web-design/online-markdown-editors/) |
 | [More...](https://softwarerecs.stackexchange.com/questions/5746/markdown-editor-for-windows-with-live-rendering-in-the-editing-pane-not-in-a-se) | |

-None of these editors currently offer a 100% rich-text/WYSIWYG markdown-editing experience like "Markdown WYSIWYG Editor" does (with the notable exception of UNOTES, a [VSCode](https://github.com/microsoft/vscode) extension).
+None of these editors currently offer a 100% rich-text/WYSIWYG markdown-editing experience like "Markdown WYSIWYG Editor" does (with the notable exception of UNOTES, a [VS Code](https://github.com/microsoft/vscode) extension).
 In addition, none of the web editors are progressive web apps or have Native File System integration at this time.

 ## Support